-Fox News Panel Concludes ‘Liberals’ Are ‘Worshiping The Environment’ Instead Of God
+Fox News Panel Concludes Liberals Are ‘Worshiping The Environment’ Instead Of God

-A panel on Fox News’ daytime talk show Outnumbered concluded on Thursday that “liberals” are “worshiping the environment” instead of God, Newsweek reports.
+A panel on Fox News’ daytime talk show, Outnumbered, concluded on Thursday that liberals are “worshiping the environment” instead of God, Newsweek reports.

 The show usually features four female panelists and “#OneLuckyGuy.”